All students borrowing under the Direct Loan program who have

 - Log in to StudentLoans.gov using your FSA ID.

 - Under “I want to:” select “Complete Loan Counseling (Entrance, Financial Awareness, Exit)”

 - Under “Counseling Type”, find “Entrance Counseling (Required)” and select the START button on the right

 - In “Add School to Notify”, either select “Ithaca College” from “Choose from Associated Schools” or find “Ithaca College” in the lower “Select School to Notify” section – Then click the “NOTIFY THIS SCHOOL” button

-- In “Select Student Type”, chose undergraduate or graduate student
+- In “Select Student Type”, chose undergraduate or

 - If you are within your first four years of college, you are considered an undergraduate student

 - If you have earned your bachelor’s degree, and you are working on a master’s degree, or PHD, you are considered a graduate student

 - Click the “CONTINUE” button

 - Complete steps 1-5, including answering questions and working through all of the activities.